CivtestGame/CivTobacco/README.txt

-====CivTobacco===
+====Tobbaco===
-Version 1.0
+Version 1.01

-Note:This is the Civtest version

-Adds tobacco plant which can be turned into cigarettes
+Adds tobbaco plant which can be dried and turned into cigarettes, snuff or chewed

-leaves(harvest) ---> cook(leaves) ---> paper+leaves ---> cigarette
+leaves(harvest) ---> cook(leaves) ---> cured leaves ---> paper+cured leaves ---> cigarette
-leaves(harvest) ---> seeds
+leaves(harvest) ---> 3 seeds
+cured leaves ---> snuff
+3 cigarette butts ---> cigarette

 Changelog:

-1.0: initial version with tobacco
+1.0: initial version with tabbaco
+1.01: adds snuff and cigarette butts and make sounds position based, add another sound for cigarette and made it produce more smoke, dried tobbaco leaves can be chewed, capitalized names

-Contact me at discord The32bitguy#7553 for help, suggestions and bug reports
+Contact me at discord @The32bitguy#7553 for help, suggestions and bug reports

 ================================================================
 License of source code and textures: LGPL v3